 <<Read Time: 6 Minutes>>

-Whistles pierced the air and steam billowed around the tracks as the very first passenger train pulled into the Cheyenne Depot, November 13, 1867.
+Whistles pierced the air, and steam billowed around the tracks as the first passenger train pulled into the Cheyenne Depot on November 13, 1867.

 An energy of anticipation and potential flooded onto the platform with the disembarking passengers, looking to begin a new life in this “Magic City of the Plains,” Cheyenne.

-Lucinda “Lucy” Phillips, a laundress, stepped down off the train, looking around at the modest wooden depot and the rows of temporary buildings and tents beyond.
-A long, full skirt swishing around her ankles, the aging woman saw opportunity in this land that would later become known as the Equality State; Having spent 59 of her 62 years on earth as a slave, Mrs. Phillips now stood with her husband and daughter, free, in a brand new city, far from her Kentucky roots with the rest of her life in front of her.
-This is her story.
+Lucinda “Lucy” Phillips, a laundress, stepped off the train, looking around at the modest wooden depot and the rows of temporary buildings and tents.
+A long, full skirt swishing around her ankles, the aging woman saw the opportunity in this land that would later become known as the Equality State.

 Original Cheyenne Train Depot, c.1868

-Lucy wasted no time in investing herself into the growth of Cheyenne.
-She established the first garden in Cheyenne with Judge Slaughter (a white man assigned as the justice of the peace for town) and began a venture of buying and selling properties throughout her time here.
+Lucy, as a prominent figure in the Cheyenne Wyoming black population, wasted no time in investing herself in the growth of the city.
+She established the first garden in Cheyenne with Judge Slaughter (a white man assigned as the justice of the peace for town) and began buying and selling properties throughout her time here.
 Her name appears repeatedly in the county clerk records, wheeling and dealing property.
-As an unmarried black woman, she exemplified the opportunities that the West held for everyone!
+As an unmarried black woman, she exemplified the West's opportunities for everyone!

 Original AME Allen Chapel, Cheyenne, Wyoming